death/Parmenides/README.md

 community.
 Changes are made to it that may be backwards incompatible.
 At some point a decision may be made to call this Version 2.0.

-**Note**: Also included is the frame-based production system FRulekit, which was written by the same author and that makes use of Parmenides.
+**Note**: Also included is the frame-based production system [FRulekit](FRulekit.md), which was written by the same authors and that makes use of Parmenides.

 - set-class&instances-facet uses eval, should change to funcall